Hello there, if you are reading this post, meaning you’re quite into wine to some extent! Welcome to the club!

 Wines to try: Bay of Fires Pinot Noir, House of Arras sparkling wine

-This humble looking Bay of Fires Winery is home to the House of Arras, one of Australia’s world class sparkling.
-It has won multiple awards and producing high-quality Tasmanian sparkling wines that are akin to that of Bollinger RD and Krug.
-Their sparkling spend on lees from 3 to 10 years prior to disgorgement.
+House of Arras has won multiple awards and producing high-quality Tasmanian sparkling wines that are akin to that of Bollinger RD and Krug.
+The sparkling wines spend on lees from 3 to 10 years prior to disgorgement.

 1a Waldhorn Drive ⎮ Cellar Door 10am-5pm ⎮ Platters available all day.